 Florida Utility Assistance Programs.
 If you need utility assistance, Florida Power and Light have a program to help consumers experiencing financial difficulties with utility bills.
 When you have a family, the thought of having your utilities turned off is unbearable.
 There is hope because there is a program that can help you with this.
-In order to receive assistance, you must qualify financially.
+To receive assistance, you must qualify financially.

 Care to Share Utility Assistance

-If Florida Power and Light, is your utility provider, you may be eligible for help.
-The FPL Care to Share program helps Florida consumers with up to $500 in financial assistance to pay your bill.
-If you have lost your job, experience illness or some unexpected emergency, or have a legitimate emergency, you may qualify.
+If Florida Power and Light is your utility provider, you may be eligible for help.
+The FPL Care to Share program helps Florida consumers with up to $500 in financial assistance to pay their bills.
+If you have lost your job, experience illness or some emergency, or have a legitimate emergency, you may qualify.

 Care to share is an assistance program that helps consumers pay utility bills.
-It is funded by corporate, employee and customer donations.
-These funded are collected and distributed by the community and non-profit organizations in the area.
-If FPL is your provider, and you need help, get a list of agencies that help from your department of social services.
+It is funded by corporate, employee, and customer donations.
+These funds are collected and distributed by the community and non-profit organizations in the area.
+If FPL is your provider and you need help, get a list of agencies that help your department of social services.
 (More)

 Where to Apply

-Please contact Florida Power and Light’s customer service (1-800-226-3545) to find out where to apply for utility assistance in your area.
-You can also find a location by calling 2-1-1 community information number.
+Please contact Florida Power and Light’s customer service (1-800-226-3545) to determine where to apply for utility assistance in your area.
+You can also find a location by calling the 2-1-1 community information number.

 Documentation Needed to Apply